Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/documentation/scenarios.md

-# Scenario's: Revenge of the Rain Gods
+# Scenario's: Revenge of the Rain God

 Warning: these pages will contain spoilers!